xyang23/TROP-Estimator/README.md

 2. scaled difference with paper table.

-# Triply Robust Panel Estimators (TRPE)
+# Triply Robust Panel Estimators (TROP)

-This package contains the replication files and implementation of the DWCP estimator.
+This package contains the replication files and implementation of the TROP estimator.

 ## Dependencies